Dapp-Stack/Dapp-Stack/packages/wallet/README.md

 otherwise we will use infura.

-The second paramter which is optional is the mnemonic.
+The second parameter which is optional is the mnemonic.

 In case of `dev` network, we will return a wallet with ether in it, you don't need to pass a mnemonic.
 This is only needed in case of public network.